LISTENING SESSIONS

 We disseminated the final report on our findings to a wide audience including all who were invited to the sessions, and public policy makers.
 We invite you to read the report, particularly the Central Themes on page 3.
 The report can be found HERE.

 At each of the sessions we announced that we will be providing Seed Money grants for innovative projects that meet the challenges Southeastern Wisconsin faces.
-The application for Seed Money grants can be found HERE.
-The deadline for submission is January 30, 2023.

 We invited participants from nine counties: Milwaukee, Kenosha, Racine, Walworth, Waukesha, Jefferson, Dodge, Washington, and Ozaukee.
 We held sessions in Racine, Neosho, East Troy, Saukville and Milwaukee.